• Home |

 Looking at the data and using our personal experiences, we’re convinced that the 9mm Luger is the best all-around handgun cartridge for self-defense.

-However, smaller shooters often find 9mm pistols difficult to shoot and even harder to conceal.
-We’ve chosen the 9mm because it works well for the vast majority of shooters in most defensive applications.
+However, smaller shooters often find 9mm pistols difficult to fire – and even harder to conceal.
+We chose the 9mm because it works well for the vast majority of shooters in most defensive applications.

 9mm Luger - Our Top Pick

-9mm Luger (also called 9x19 Parabellum or simply 9mm) was once considered a subpar option for personal defense.
+The 9mm Luger (also called "9x19mm Parabellum," or simply "9mm") was once considered a subpar option for personal defense.
 Times have changed.
 Today, the 9mm is the most popular cartridge for both law enforcement and civilian concealed carry, and it earned that popularity fair and square.

 Recoil